 A native of Mayaguez, Puerto Rico, Cole started playing the piano at the age of four and fell in love with the drums at nine.
 The musical romance led to La Escuela Libre de Música de Mayaguez and the Conservatorio de Música de Puerto Rico.

-Check out the tune, El Diablo featuring Tito Allen and Miguel Zenon’s tribute to the late, great Ismael Rivera titled Sonero, where Cole appears as a sideman.
+Check out the tune, El Diablo featuring Tito Allen and Miguel Zenon’s tribute to the late, great Ismael Rivera titled Sonero.
+Check out Cole as a sideman.